Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to create
+  >The name of the collection to create.

 - capped: `boolean`, optional
-  >whether the row count of the collection should be limited
+  >Whether the row count of the collection should be limited.

 - maxCount: `number`, optional
-  >the maximum amount of rows the collection should contain
+  >The maximum amount of rows the collection should contain.

 Example: